lucasbivar/object-oriented-programming/OOP-Studies/oop_concepts.md

   - Encapsulation: it's not mandatory knows the object's internal implementation to use;

 ### Class
-Classes are an expanded concept of data structures: like data structures, they can contain data members, but they can also contain functions as members(class attributes)
+Classes are an expanded concept of data structures: like data structures, they can contain data members, but they can also contain functions as members.

 ```cpp